Sedation Dentistry Services That Fit You

-Under conscious sedation, you’ll be able to hear, see and respond to the action taking place around you in the dental office, but you are much less likely to experience anxiety from it.
+Under conscious sedation, you will be able to hear, see and respond to the action taking place around you in the dental office, but you are much less likely to experience anxiety from it.
 This also reduces your sense of pain.

 Advantages of oral sedation:

-- Easy to administer; just swallow a small pill
+- Easy to administer; you swallow a small pill to become sedated

 - Works well for most people